ljvmiranda921/vs-split/README.md

 Lastly, for `PER` entities, this splitter **does not** differentiate between first or full names.
 It just performs a drop-in replacement.

+> **Note**
+> Implementation-wise, the entity switching is done by recreating the spaCy
+> Doc object.
+Note that the resulting Docs will only include the text and the
+> entity annotations.
+Any information from the previous pipeline (MORPHS,
+> etc.) will be lost.

 | Argument    | Type         | Description                                            |
 |-------------|--------------|--------------------------------------------------------|
 | `*docs`     | Iterable[Doc]| An iterable of spaCy Doc objects to split.             |